mr-devs/py_misinfo_exposure/README.md

 ... where `$TWITTER_BEARER_TOKEN` should be replaced with your Twitter developer bearer token.

-> Note: The parameters for `PyMisinfoExposure` will likely need to be updated for more practical use.
+> Note: The parameters set inside of this script for `PyMisinfoExposure` will likely need to be updated for more practical use.
 For example, this script provides updates after every 2 users, which is quite fast (to provide feedback for testing quickly).